j2blasco/spaced-repetition-api/spaced-repetition-api.md

 ### 1. User
 - Represents a registered user of the system
 - Has authentication credentials and profile information
-- Can own multiple decks and study sessions
+- Can own multiple decks

 ### 2. Deck
 - A collection of cards organized by topic or subject